slothsoft/screeps-script/README.md

 - display their role next to their circle (→ `DEBUG_ROLES`)
 - will be respawned with as many parts as possible after their death
 - can self-destruct (console command `selfdestruct(<creepName>)`)

-## Game Phases

-### Phase 1 - Harvesters

-- game starts in this phase
-- all config for base is in memory under `rooms.<A12B3>.base`
-- role infos configure which roles are present in which quantity
-- the initial setup is based on Harvesters

-### Phase 2 - Miner & Storekeeper

-- after the storage is available the setup should be
-	1. Miner puts stuff into storage
-	2. Storekeeper takes it out and distributes it
-- since Miner need only work parts and storekeeper mostly move parts this setup seems to be cheaper
-- spawn miners for each source with console command `spawnMiner(<spawnName>, <sourceName>)`
-- phase Harvesters out
-- replace Handymen with Towers
-- use Link for Room Controller